jdmc24/PLFinal-Portfolio/README.md

 # ProductLab Portfolio Demo

-Welcome to the ProductLab Portfolio Demo repository!
+Welcome to Jake's final Portfolio Demo repository.

-This repository provides a structured template and resources to help ProductLab participants create their own professional online portfolios.
+Thanks to the judges, Liam, Jake, and the admin team for organizing the ProductLab program.

 ## Key Features: